 Phase two: Further expanding outdoor activities and resuming limited indoor services with small numbers of people.
 This includes outdoor gatherings of up to 25 people, outdoor sports and leagues, personal care services as well as indoor religious services, rites or ceremony gatherings at 15 per cent capacity.
 All indoor gatherings in this phase will require face coverings.

-Phase three: Expanding access to indoor settings, with restrictions, including where there are large numbers of people and where face coverings can't always be worn.
+Ontario Moving to Step Three of Roadmap to Reopen on July 16 Phase three: Expanding access to indoor settings, with restrictions, including where there are large numbers of people and where face coverings can't always be worn.
 This includes indoor sports and recreational fitness, indoor dining, museums, art galleries, libraries, casinos and bingo halls, with capacity limits.

 The province says it will remain in each step of its plan for at least 21 days to evaluate any impacts on key public indicators.
 If at the end of the 21 days, the following vaccination thresholds have been met, along with positive trends in other key public health and health system indicators, then the province will move to the next step: